streetturtle/streetturtle.github.io/_posts/2015-11-13-merge-folders.md

 Alfresco provides very good and rich Java API to maintain NodeRefs, there are `nodeService` and `fileFolderService` with many convenient methods, but applicable to the problem below I couldn't find relevant one.

-Let's pretend that we have a folder with a typo in the name (*HR office*).
+Let's pretend that we have a folder with a typo in the name (*HR ofice*).
 When it was discovered instead of renaming it user just created another folder with a proper name (*HR office*).
 So it would be something like this:

 {% highlight bash %}
 Recruitment